Last Updated: July 05, 2026

 Rhaegal (Daenerys’s Dragon)

-Rhaegal was named after Daenerys’s older brother Rhaegar Targaryen.
-He had green scales with bronze markings.
-Rhaegal was ridden by Jon Snow briefly.
-In the show, Rhaegal was killed by Euron Greyjoy’s scorpion bolts.
-In the books, Rhaegal is still alive at the end of A Dance with Dragons.
+In the show, Euron Greyjoy killed Rhaegal with scorpion bolts.
+In the books, Rhaegal remains alive at the end of A Dance with Dragons.

 Rider: Daenerys Targaryen, then Jon Snow